MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-string-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevin çağrıldığı dize boş olur.
+Üye işlevin çağrıldığı dize boş olacaktır.

 ### <a name="example"></a>Örnek